superedge/superedge/docs/installation/install_via_edgeadm.md

 ## Prerequisite

-1. Use kubeadm build a kubernestes cluster, no less than one master node and one worker node, Hardware >= 2C2G every node（required by kubeadm）。
+1. Use kubeadm build a kubernetes cluster, no less than one master node and one worker node, Hardware >= 2C2G every node（required by kubeadm）。
 2. Kubernetes version >= 1.18 is recommended(We did detailed testing for version 1.18.2)
 3. Make sure that kube-api-server and kubelet have privilege containers enabled.
 You can set --allow-privileged=true for kube-api-server and kubelet, and restart them two to enable privilege.
 4. Make sure that Kubernetes cluster and nodes working normally.